ali8137/ecommerce-backend/README.md

       - has many-to-many relationship with Review
       - has many-to-many relationship with Rating
       - has many-to-one relationship with Category
-      - has one-to-many (or can be one-to-one) relationship with Inventory
+      - has one-to-one (or can be one-to-many) relationship with QtyPerSize
     - Review:
       - has many-to-one relationship with Product
       - has many-to-one relationship with Customer